 The school games is an all inclusive programme to allow all school children the opportunity to take part in competitive sport.

-It enables all students the access to competitive sport and allow them to develop their sporting ability to go on to represent the district, county and possibly nation.
+It enables all students the access to competitive sport and allow them to develop their sporting ability to go on to represent the network, county and possibly nation.
 In addition the school games programme encourages young people to volunteer providing them with the opportunity to lead, officiate and support events in a multitude of capacities to increase their sporting experience in different ways whilst developing useful skills.

 There are 4 levels of competition within the school games where children have the opportunity to participate or volunteer.